kennedyk1/MID-3K-rgb/README.md

 Main Repository with all info here -> [https://github.com/kennedyk1/MID-3K](https://github.com/kennedyk1/MID-3K)

 This dataset, collected by the [ISR (Institute of Systems and Robotics)](https://www.isr.uc.pt/) Team, is a new multi-sensory dataset that was organized, calibrated, curated, and annotated.
-The sensory data was collected using ROS and a Jackal Clearpath mobile robot (see Fig. 1), operating in two indoor environments: three floors of the [DEEC](https://www.uc.pt/fctuc/deec/) building and two floors of [DEI](https://www.uc.pt/fctuc/dei/) building at the [University of Coimbra](https://www.uc.pt/), Polo 2, Portugal.
+The sensory data was collected using ROS and a Jackal Clearpath mobile robot, operating in two indoor environments: three floors of the [DEEC](https://www.uc.pt/fctuc/deec/) building and two floors of [DEI](https://www.uc.pt/fctuc/dei/) building at the [University of Coimbra](https://www.uc.pt/), Polo 2, Portugal.

 This main repository provides information about the Dataset, which consists of 3,083 scenes, each containing 4 images from different modalities (RGB, thermal, depth, and intensity).
 The images are organized by modality into separate repositories, with the links listed below: